-Experts finally revealed why so many cats frantically run away from their litter box after going to the bathroom.
-The real reason for cats acting this way is believed to link back to their animal instincts before they became a domesticated house pet.
+Experts finally revealed why so many cats frantically run away from their litter boxes after pooping.
+The real reason for cats acting this way is believed to link back to their animal instincts before they became domesticated house pets.

 Although cats are found at the top of many food chains, they are also the prey of many larger animals.
 Since cats are just as commonly predators as they are prey in the wild, sometimes it makes these cat phenomenons hard to read.

 Running from the litter box could mean Urinary Tract Infection (UTI), kidney stones, inflammation in the colon or rectal area or the scent glands in the anal area called anal sacs, or it could be related to food allergy or sensitivities.